[This article was originally published in December 2017 and has been update and revised.]

 Being Green, Being Kind

-Junk does not have to end up in a landfill, and Junk King believes in recycling every bit of material possible.
-You can feel good about doing the eco-friendly thing when you work with us.
+Junk does not have to end up in a landfill because Junk King believes in recycling every bit of material possible.
+So, you can feel good about doing the eco-friendly thing when you work with us.

-We also send usable items to local non-profits and donation centers to help the community and reduce waste.
-One person’s unwanted furniture or electronics may do a stranger a world of good!
+We also send any usable items to local non-profits and donation centers to help your community and reduce waste.
+One person’s unwanted furniture or electronics may do a stranger in need a world of good!

-Our professional and insured trash removal team will show up at your home or office; we call 15 minutes before we arrive on site and we’ll give you a free estimate based on how much room your items take up in our truck.
-You point and we haul your items into our junk removal trucks, with no hidden fees.
+Our professional and insured trash removal team will show up on time at your home and we'll call 15 to 30 minutes before we arrive.
+Once we're there we’ll give you a free estimate based on how much room your items take up in our truck.
+You simply point and we'll load your items into our junk removal trucks - and all without any hidden fees!

 Ready to get rid of that junk?
 It’s as simple as 1, 2, 3.